 If this sounds like something that happened to you, attorneys working with ClassAction.org want to speak with you.
 They’re investigating whether additional lawsuits can be filed over the accelerator issue, but first need to learn more about the problem.
-To find out more about what you can do, fill out the form on this page and share your story.
+They're specifically looking to hear from owners and lessees of 2016-2020 Acura MDX and 2019-2020 RDX vehicles.

 What Could I Get from a Class Action Lawsuit?

 A successful lawsuit could force Honda to issue a full recall and provide a fix for the problem.
 Drivers could also receive money for:

 Inability to use their vehicles